Mohan-Sharma/JavaLiteSparkJavaDemo/README.md

 # SparkJavaLiteDemo(In Progress)
 This repository demonstrates how we can use JavaLite ActiveJDBC for Database connection management along with SparkJava for microservices and Google Guice for dependency injection.
+Used AngularJS for client data binding.

 Steps to run the application.